SalesLoft/techops-exercise/README.md

 ## Submission

-Please clone this repo and submit via Greenhouse.
+Please submit a tarball of your code and manifests via the Greenhouse upload link.
 The submission should include:

-  * A link to your cloned GitHub repo
   * A README file with instructions on how to run the project locally
+  * your API source code
+  * your unit tests
+  * your docker file
+  * your kubernetes manifests